 Bainbridge Cooperative Nursery School provides quality preschool education for children ages 3-6.
 Our community of caring families and exceptional teachers continue to provide an enriching environment that encourages children to thrive.
 We have been learning through art and play since 1963.
 Donations through One Call for All are used to supplement a scholarship fund for families in need of tuition assistance.

-• Replicable model for year-round food security and equitable distribution of locally grown, nutritious, and fresh food
+• Replicable model for food security and equitable distribution of locally grown, nutritious, fresh food”

 The Bainbridge Island Fruit Club was founded in 2014 with the purpose of enhancing our gardens, our community, our sustainability, and our pride through growing fruit.
 We strive to bring together new and experienced fruit growers who will promote the science, cultivation, and pleasure of growing our own local fruit.
 Our members range from seasoned local farmers and hobby orchardists to backyard fruit growers and aspiring novices.
 We pass along knowledge and experience through education, fruit shows, orchard tours, meetings, workshops, and publications.